Erosion Control Planning Services in Fairhaven, MA

 Swale design planning creates shallow drainage channels that move water across properties without pipes.
 Swales work well for large areas, gentle slopes, and situations where piped drainage costs too much.

 Swales are grassed channels with gentle side slopes that carry water from one area to another.
-Water flows along the swale during storms then infiltrates into ground when flow stops.
+Water flows along the swale during storms, then infiltrates into the ground when the flow stops.
 Coastal properties sometimes use swales because high water tables make pipe systems difficult.
-Plans account for soil types because sandy soil infiltrates fast while clay soil needs swales that move water further before soaking in.
+Plans account for soil types because sandy soil infiltrates fast, while clay soil needs swales that move water further before soaking in.

 Common Drainage and Erosion Problems We Fix

 Basement flooding during storms happens because water isn't directed away from foundations.
-Grading slopes wrong, gutters discharge too close to house, or drainage systems don't exist.
+Grading slopes wrong, gutters discharge too close to the house, or drainage systems don't exist.
 Water saturates soil around foundations and seeps through walls or floors.
-Erosion and drainage planning fixes this by intercepting water before it reaches foundations and routing it to safe discharge.
+Erosion and drainage planning fixes this by intercepting water before it reaches foundations and routing it to safe discharge points.

 Water running from neighbor's property creates problems you didn't cause but have to deal with.
 Their poor drainage becomes your flooding or erosion.
 Planning shows how to intercept water at property lines and redirect it safely without creating conflicts.
 Sometimes this means French drains along property lines.
 Other times it means grading changes that redirect flow before it reaches your buildings or landscaping.